entaroadun/hnpickup/README.txt

 This is example of a simple data mining application.
 Here, HN aggregator is our source of data.
-The data mining objective is to figure out when is good time to post an article, i.e., story.
+The data mining objective is to figure out when is good time to post an article or a story.

 ## =============================
 ## == MODEL